xbeat/Machine-Learning/README.md

 Introduction to Hardy-Hilbert Space

 The Hardy-Hilbert space, denoted as H², is a fundamental concept in complex analysis and functional analysis.
 It consists of holomorphic functions on the unit disk that satisfy certain boundedness conditions.
 This space plays a crucial role in various areas of mathematics and engineering, particularly in signal processing and control theory.

+## Maximizing Power in Small-Sample Experiments

+Small-Sample Experiments: Maximizing Power and Validity

+Small-sample experiments present unique challenges in statistical analysis.
+This slideshow explores the importance of controlling between-individual variation and proper randomization to achieve maximum power and valid results in such experiments.

 ## Techniques to Avoid Overfitting in Machine Learning Models